emitit/emitit.github.io/collections/_projects/2021-01-05-podcaster-design.md

 User interface

 Results & Learnings
-Although the app is currently in development I tested the prototype I created on 5 people to find out how they navigated through it.
+Although the app is currently in development I sucessfully tested the prototype I created on 5 people to find out how they navigated through it.
+New podcast listeners had an easy time discovering podcasts on a particular topic, and podcast enthusiasts could, without an issue find their favorite podcasts, save them, and listen to them regularly.

+Perhaps the most valuable outcome from this project and the internship was learning to collaborate with multiple roles, lead discussions about potential solutions, ask lots of questions and listen carefully.

 ![Sea](/images/image-example-4.jpg){: width="1200" height="900"}